Windows Phone Emulator for Windows Phone 8

 You can test In-App Purchase with the help of an additional download.
 For more info, see In-app purchase testing for Windows Phone 8.

-For more info, see How to test copy-and-paste in Windows Phone Emulator.
+For more info, see How to test copy-and-paste in the emulator for Windows Phone 8.

-For more info, see How to simulate the lock screen for Windows Phone.
+For more info, see How to simulate the lock screen for Windows Phone 8.

-For more info, see How to simulate an reminder for Windows Phone.
+For more info, see How to simulate a reminder for Windows Phone 8.

 The following table lists some additional capabilities of the emulator.